ADGEfficiency/course-starter-python/neuapp/chapters/datetimes/chapter3.md

 ## Motivations

-pandas is a foundational library in the Python data ecosystem.

-Many data professionals spend their days in pandas.
+pandas is a foundational library in the Python data ecosystem - many data professionals spend their entire day in pandas.

-There are additional ideas that only occur when you start to group or collect datetimes
+Previously we have looked at operations on a single datetime - there are additional ideas that only occur when you start to group or collect datetimes - hence a look at how pandas works with datetimes.

-To demonstrate these ideas we will cover the following use cases:

 </exercise>